Cell Surface Glycoprotein Technology Development for Small Sample Sizes

 To overcome these limitations, we have set out to develop a new version of the CSC that can be applied to limited sample sizes.
 Funded in 2016 by an R01 award from NHLBI, we have recently combined automated liquid handling and alternative enrichment strategies to develop a microscale version of CSC (µCSC).
 An automated liquid handling workstation is used to complete sample handling, reducing manual intervention and benefiting reproducibility.
 Adaptation of magnetic streptavidin beads for sample enrichment avoids filter-based separations and greatly reduces sample losses.
-To date, based on our technological advancements, we are now able to identify >400 N-glycoproteins from just 5-8 million primary human cells!
+To date, based on our technological advancements, we are now able to identify >400 N-glycoproteins from just 1-2 mg of total peptide (1-8 million primary human cells depending on cell type) !

 Overall, this new µCSC technology enables cell type specific studies not previously possible.
 We are using this new technology to develop cell surface markers for stem cell derived cardiomyocytes, mapping the human heart surfaceome in a cell-type specific approach, studying advanced heart failure, and for developing new insights into human development and disease related to blood cancers, viral infection, and pancreatic cells.